-Transfemicide: Ximena was 28 years old, missing, and found murdered.
+Transfeminicide: Ximena was 28 years old, she was missing and was found murdered

 Ximena Madrid Flores was 28 years old.
 Her family reported her missing, and two days later she was found dead with signs of violence.